Covid-19 pandemic and our responses in managing the exceptional situation

 - Growth in international and Finnish online trade

-- Seamless online and mobile customer experience
+- Seamless multichannel customer experience

 Increasingly individual customer behaviour

-- Customers value convenience and quality
+- Customers value convenience, quality and safety

 - Changes in purchase habits, individualisation

-- Customers looking to optimise their lives
+- Customers looking to optimise their consumption choices

 - Peer experiences have a big impact on choices